 Managing a Small Business

-Lena Anthony had always been a loyal contributor to her employer-sponsored 401(k) savings plan, steadily increasing her paycheck contributions over a decade from 4% to 11% of her annual salary.
-“My parents drilled into me the importance of saving for retirement,” says the married Nashville mom of two.
+Lena Anthony had always been a loyal contributor to her employer-sponsored 401(k) savings plan, steadily increasing her paycheck contributions over a decade from four percent to 11 percent of her annual salary.
+"My parents drilled into me the importance of saving for retirement," says the married Nashville mom of two.

 When she left her staff position to become a freelancer three years ago, Anthony had to find her own retirement plan.
 So she rolled over her retirement account to a Simplified Employee Pension Plan, known as a SEP IRA, that helps self-employed people and small-business owners get access to a tax-deferred benefit when saving for retirement.